irsbugs/irsbugs3.github.io/README.md

 ├── pages                                     <-- Dir
 │   ├── legal-docs                            <-- Dir
 │   │   ├── legal-docs                        <-- Dir
-│   │   │   ├── README.rst                    <-- Explains that this directory is for .rst or .md files on legal matters.
+│   │   │   ├── README.rst                    <-- Explains that this directory is for files on legal matters.
 │   │   │   ├── cm-contempt.rst               <-- Write-up file on Craig Murray.
 │   │   │   ├── pcj-writeup.rst               <-- Write-up file on PCJ.
 │   │   │   └── worden-writeup.rst            <-- Write-up file on Dr. Robert Worden.
 │   │   ├── README.rst                        <-- Explains what this directory is for.
 │   │   └── legal-docs.rst                    <-- This rst file is what the navigation button links to.
-Has the links to │   │                                             to the write-up files in the subdirectory legal-docs │   ├── streisand-docs                        <-- Dir │   │   ├── streisand-docs                    <-- Dir
+Has the links │   │                                             to the write-up files in the subdirectory legal-docs.
+│   ├── streisand-docs                        <-- Dir
+│   │   ├── streisand-docs                    <-- Dir
-│   │   │   ├── README.rst                    <-- Explains that this directory is for .rst or .md files on Streisand Effect
+│   │   │   ├── README.rst                    <-- Explains that this directory is for files on Streisand Effect
 │   │   │   ├── aaa-winstanley.rst            <-- Write-up file
 │   │   │   ├── other-govt.rst                <-- Write-up file
 │   │   │   ├── palestine-congress-notes.rst  <-- Write-up file